gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 **12w07a**
 - The file format is now Anvil instead of MCRegion.
 This converts all .mcr files to .mca, however the .mcr files are maintained within the world save folder for all three dimensions.
 Additionally, a level.dat backup is taken named level.dat_mcr.
 These are all discontinued files.
+- The End in this version does not generate with any main end island it is just you and the void.
+Additionally when you kill the ender dragon the exit portal will spawn where the dragon died instead of at 0.0

 **12w08a**
 - Iron Golems current have no knockback resistance which will not revert when updating to newer versions allowing for discontinued variants of the iron golem